-Our number one goal of the Brookings Elementary JK-3 Schools is to provide a quality educational opportunity for learners in a safe and orderly environment.
+Our number one goal of the Brookings Elementary IK-3 Schools is to provide a quality educational opportunity for students in a safe and orderly environment.
 In order for us to reach this goal, each of us must do our best and work together.
-A high expectation of learner performance and behavior is important to be successful.
-Learners are expected to attend school daily, exhibit appropriate behavior, display a cooperative attitude, do their best, and complete their academic schedule.
+A high expectation of student performance and behavior is important to be successful.

+Students are expected to attend school daily, exhibit appropriate behavior, display a cooperative attitude, do their best, and complete their academic schedule.

 Our mission at the Brookings Elementary JK-3 Schools is for every child to have a successful learning experience.
 Guidelines and procedures must be in place for this to happen.
-This school handbook will provide valuable information for families and learners.
+This school handbook will provide valuable information for parents and students.
 Please read this document and the District handbook carefully.

-Become familiar with the information to help all of our learners' have a rewarding educational experience.
+Become familiar with the information to help all of our students' have a rewarding educational experience.